-The GFA also ensures that in situations diverging from or violating what has been agreed, the Parties shall promptly notify each other.
-Once the facts have been determined, the signatories can work together to find an effective and constructive solution that is in the interests of all the parties, through dialogue and within a reasonable amount of time.
+The GFA also ensures that in situations which diverge from or violate what has been agreed, the Parties shall promptly notify each other.
+Once the facts have been determined, the signatories can work together to find an affective and constructive solution that is in the interests of all the parties, through dialogue and within a reasonable amount of time.
 A dedicated, one-hour e-learning training has been developed on GFA's main topics, in order to allow every Eni employee to become aware of the agreement and its contents.
 The course is available in seven languages on Eni's online training platform, EniCampus and it's focused on the GFA's main principles, such as fundamental rights, relations with suppliers/subcontractors/business partners, occupational Health and Safety, Sustainable Development and Environmental Protection.

 c.
-Eni's Slavery and Human Trafficking Statement
+Eni's Modern Slavery Act Statement